Hritikmune02/Aws_CICD/README.md

 ---

-📖 **Full Blog Post**: For a detailed, step-by-step walkthrough of this project, you can refer to the [full blog post](https://medium.com/@kevinkiruri/setting-up-a-continuous-deployment-pipeline-on-aws-2da40b519f69), authored by [Kevin Kiruri](https://www.linkedin.com/in/kevin-kiruri/) that covers each aspect comprehensively.

----

 ## Why Automation Matters

 In today's fast-paced development environment, automation is your secret weapon.
 It helps you ensure consistency, reduce errors, and speed up the delivery of your applications.
 AWS provides a powerful suite of tools to help you achieve this, and we'll explore them in this guide.